Japanese American Culture

 Nichiren Buddhist Temple of Portland

 The Nichiren Buddhist Temple of Portland is a community center that hosts annual events, including a New Year’s celebration, an event for Buddha’s birthday, and festivals for spring and Obon.
-Visitors welcome.
+Visitors are welcome.

 Oregon Buddhist Temple